fireboltattdev/mx2/README.rst

 Python M2X API Client
 =====================

-`M2X API`_ provides all the needed operations to connect your devices to `AT&T M2X storage service`_.
-This application provides an easy to use interface for your favorite language, Python.
+The AT&T `M2X API`_ provides all the needed operations to connect your devices to the `AT&T M2X storage service`_.
+This client provides an easy to use interface for your favorite language, Python.

-The library provides an easy to use interface to navigate and register your devices values into `AT&T M2X storage service`_, while supporting Python 2 and 3.
+The library provides an interface to navigate and register your data source values with the `AT&T M2X storage service`_, while supporting Python 2 and 3.

-Dependencies list is really small:
+There are only a few dependencies:

 * requests_ (version ``2.0.0``)
 * iso8601_ (version ``0.1.8``)